-A paleo version of a favorite coleslaw recipe.
+This paleo coleslaw recipe is a healthier version of your classic favorite.
 Vinegar based and tangy, its the perfect side dish for summer barbecues and cookouts!

 We had a little get together at our house this past Saturday.
 I made a bunch of pulled pork and my dad made a bunch of ribs.